-Contrary to popular belief and despite a virtually non-existent tooth hygiene, most people had fairly good teeth in the early medieval times.
+Contrary to popular belief and despite virtually non-existent tooth hygiene, most people had fairly good teeth in early medieval times.
 Early Tudor Britain had not yet encountered sugar and white teeth were considered a sign of beauty.
 But that changed significantly when sugar was introduced.
 Tooth quality would never be the same again.

-In what seemed like a short-lived trend among the ladies, they would blacken their teeth to demonstrate that they too can afford vast quantities of sugar.
+In what seemed like a short-lived trend among the ladies, they would blacken their teeth to demonstrate that they, too, can afford vast quantities of sugar.
 Yep, black teeth were a sign of high class once.

 Baths were thought to give you the plague

 People avoided taking baths as much as possible.
 The general belief seemed to be that bathing “opened the pores” which could let the plague in.
 Hygiene during the time is still a matter of heated debate; people likely weren’t as dirty as they’re often depicted, but municipalities were overcrowded and unhygienic.

 There were no sewers or drains, and garbage was simply abandoned in the street.
 Animals such as rats thrived in these conditions.
 In larger cities (especially London), diseases caused by the lack of sanitation were quite common.

 After giving birth, a woman had to be “cleansed”